 The Yale Toumey Forest is 1930 acres in area (764 hectares) and is located in the towns of Keene and Swanzey, in Cheshire County, New Hampshire.
 The original tract of this forest was also a gift by George Hewitt Myers.

 The forest is mostly comprised of white and red pine, all of plantation or old-field origin and as a result of hurricane blowdowns.
-The soils of the Assabet river valley are of glacial sandy outwash origin and promote a coniferous ecosystem typical of the region.
+The soils of the Ashuelot river valley are of glacial sandy outwash origin and promote a coniferous ecosystem typical of the region.
 This forest is utilized as pallet for young foresters at Yale to hone their skills in the management of conifer and mixwood ecosystems.
 The area is also serves as a home for collaborative research within Yale and neighboring academic institutions.

 The Bowen Forest encompasses 462 acres (184 hectares) in the town of Mt.
-Holly, in Windsor County, Vermont.
+Holly, in Rutland County, Vermont.
 The Bowen Forest was given to the School in 1924.
 Edward and Elma Bowen donated the Bowen Forest in memory of their son Joseph Brown Bowen.
 Joseph Bowen was a graduate of the Forestry School (Master of Forestry, 1917) and died in service during World War I.

 Most of the forest is dominated by northern hardwoods (beech, sugar maple, yellow birch), but there are some areas of spruce and fir.